Meal Plans & Dining DollarsPage address: http://www.mnsu.edu/reslife/dining/

 Are Students Required to Have a Meal Plan?

-Students who do not select a meal plan by August 13, 2017 will be assigned the Maverick AnyTime Plan to start the school year however students may change their meal plan until September 6, 2019.
+Students who do not select a meal plan by August 18, 2019 will be assigned the Maverick AnyTime Plan to start the school year, however students may change their meal plan until September 6, 2019.
 Not sure which meal plan is best for you?
 Take our quiz below!

 Meal Plans for Students Living Off Campus

 Residential Life offers meal plans for students who live off campus too!
 Meal plans for off campus students remain in effect for ONE SEMESTER, giving students ultimate flexibility.

 - Maverick AnyTime $1,459 (includes 100 Dining Dollars)

 - Maverick 14 $1,508 (includes 200 Dining Dollars)